lokdoninc/backend-master-lokdonSKI/README.md

 2048---------------------------8-----------------------4----------------------------256+ bytes---------1048+ bits ECSMID

 The table is a potent and simple approach to presenting a quantum-immune or resistance cryptography.
-This simplifies the complexity to the understanding the work of cryptography done with primitives of lattice basis.
+This simplifies the complexity to understanding the work of cryptography done with primitives of lattice basis.
 It is clear by now that quantum computing will be the death of AES and many other crypto systems.
 The nature of quaternary number manipulation makes this possible.
 Do check the C++ operation of the mechanism-->>https://youtu.be/sx0YBK4RYcw

 Sample